 Donate Books to Better World Books

 Better World Books sells used books online around the globe and uses profits to support international literacy programs.
-Because they sell books to everyday readers, you can donate books as well as purchase.
+Because they sell books to everyday readers, you can donate books as well as purchase them.
 It’s a great way to build a home library on a budget.

 Eventually, however, our children outgrow the books on their bookshelves.
 When you no longer need your books, send them off to Better World Books to continue the cycle of providing entertaining and enriching reading material to a world of young readers.